Interfaces for Named Token

 -

-tokenIdfor a compliant contract is RECOMMENDED to have a counterpart method end withByNamethat substitute all pamameters ofuint256 tokenIdwithstring memory tokenName, and the behavior of the counterpart method MUST be consistent with the original method. -
+tokenIdfor a compliant contract are RECOMMENDED to have a counterpart method ending withByNamethat substitutes all parameters ofuint256 tokenIdwithstring memory tokenName, and the behavior of the counterpart method MUST be consistent with the original method. -

-Compliant contract MAY implement one or more of following extra interface
+A compliant contract MAY implement one or more of the following extra interfaces

 interface IERC_NamedTokenExtension {